Quick Response

 Mold Prevention & Treatment on Imported Footwear & Apparel

 Mold Prevention and treatment of Imported Footwear and ApparelMold formation on imported products can be a significant challenge for distributors and retailers.
-When products arrive with mold damage, it can cost the importer thousands of dollars in product loss.
+When products arrive with mold damage, such as mold growing on shoes or apparel, it can cost the importer thousands of dollars in product loss.
 It also sets back timelines when they must order new products to replace the damaged shipment.
 No importers want to deal with mold formations, but the risk is always present when they source products from overseas.

 Give Us a Call Now Request A Free Project Analysis